Q: How do allergies directly affect the eyes?

 Q: What eye drops do you recommend for dry eye syndrome?

 A: There are 2 prescription eyedrops on the market right now, Restasis and Xiidra.
 Both eyedrops reduce inflammation.
-Restasis takes longer for patients to notice symptom abatement, when using Xiidra patients find relief faster.
-After a thorough eye exam, focusing on your dry eye symptoms, I will be able to make a determination about which eye drop would be best for your particular eye condition.
+Restasis takes longer for patients to notice symptom abatement, while Xiidra tends to provide relief faster.
+After a thorough eye exam, focusing on your dry eye symptoms, our eye doctor will be able to determine which eye drop would be best for your eye condition.

 Q: What can I do to prevent dry eyes?